Happier Than Ever: Release and promotion

+Marketing

 Alessandro Michele (left) designed a box and nail stickers for limited Gucci edition of the album, while Robert Rodriguez (right) co-directed the concert film Happier Than Ever: A Love Letter to Los Angeles.

 On April 26, 2021, Eilish began hinting at upcoming music, and revealed the title, Happier Than Ever, in an Instagram post on April 26, including a 15-second snippet of the title track, which had been previously teased in the documentary film.
 The following day, Eilish announced Happier Than Ever as the album title, after billboards announcing its title and release date reportedly began appearing in various cities.
 Happier Than Ever was released on July 30, 2021.
 It was available in a variety of physical album formats, such as eight differently colored vinyl LPs, including retail-exclusives for Amazon, independent record stores, Target, Urban Outfitters and Walmart, ten CD variants, including autographed CDs at independent stores, a version with alternate packaging hand-painted by Eilish, three premium box sets, a Target-exclusive edition packaged with a poster, and multiple cassette tape variants, including a deluxe box set.

 On December 2, Eilish announced that she has teamed up with Italian fashion house Gucci for an eco-friendly limited vinyl edition of Happier Than Ever.
 The set was released the following day, featuring vinyls created entirely from leftover recycled materials gathered during the original pressing of the record and a Gucci-branded nail stickers.
 The box and stickers were designed by the brand's creative director Alessandro Michele.
 Additionally, the collector's edition was sold in a physical Gucci stores throughout the world.
 The cover of this edition has a "psychedelic pattern" in the background.
 Next month, during the 30th anniversary of Interscope Records, the label announced a museum exhibit, Artists Inspired by Music: Interscope Reimagined, featuring new cover arts of the projects released by the label.
 Those artworks were featured on the limited vinyl release.
 Happier Than Ever new cover was designed by American artist Lisa Yuskavage.

 Eilish appeared on the cover of June 2021 issue of British Vogue, wearing a corset.
 The photoshoot provoked polarizing reactions.
 The singer also were interviewed for that magazine, and also for such publications as the Guardian and Rolling Stone.
 To support the album in the United Kingdom, a television special titled Billie Eilish: Up Close was broadcast on BBC One on July 31, in tandem with Eilish's debut on the BBC Live Lounge.
 All of the album's tracks received lyric videos on YouTube upon its release.
 For the first anniversary of the album's release, Eilish shared voice memos of her recording takes for "Billie Bossa Nova", "Lost Cause", "Your Power", the title track, and "Male Fantasy".